TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: A Divide-And-Conquer Algorithm for Finding Ancestral Colorings of Perfect Binary Trees

 \begin{definition} The perfect binary $T(h)$ is said to be \textit{ancestral $\vec c$-colorable}, where $c$ is a color sequence, if there exists an \textit{ancestral coloring} of $T(h)$ in which precisely $c_i$ nodes are assigned Color $i$, for all $i=1,\ldots,h$.
 Such a coloring is called an \textit{ancestral $\vec c$-coloring} of $T(h)$. \end{definition}

-The following lemma states that every ancestral coloring for $T(h)$ requires at least $h$ colors.
+Lemma~\ref{lem:path} states that every ancestral coloring for $T(h)$ requires at least $h$ colors.
+Missing proofs are in Appendix~\ref{app:main_proofs}.

 \begin{lemma} If the perfect binary tree $T(h)$ is ancestral $\vec c$-colorable, where $\vec c=[c_1,\ldots,c_{h'}]$, then $h' \geq h$.
 Moreover, if $h'=h$ then all $h$ colors must show up on nodes along any root-to-leaf path (except the root, which is colorless).
-Equivalently, nodes having the same color $i \in \{1,2,\ldots,h\}$ must collectively belong to $2^h$ different root-to-leaf paths. \end{lemma} \begin{proof} A root-to-leaf path contains exactly $h$ nodes except the root.
-Since these nodes are all ancestors and descendants of each other, they should have different colors.
-Thus, $h' \geq h$.
-As~$T(h)$ has precisely $2^h$ root-to-leaf paths, other conclusions follow trivially. \end{proof}
+Equivalently, nodes having the same color $i \in \{1,2,\ldots,h\}$ must collectively belong to $2^h$ different root-to-leaf paths. \end{lemma}

 Theorem~\ref{thm:main} characterizes \textit{all} color sequences of dimension $h$ that can be used to construct an ancestral coloring of $T(h)$.
 Note that the balanced color sequence that corresponds to a balanced ancestral coloring is only a special case among all such sequences.
+On the other hand, even when starting with a balanced color sequence, once the algorithm reaches lower layers, it still has to deal with imbalanced sequences.
+As far as we know, there is no existing algorithm that can find a balanced ancestral coloring efficiently.